fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 The field *GeoLocation* is repeatable.
 Provide a spatial region or named place where the data was gathered or about which the data is focused.

-There are 4 different options to provide geographic information:
+There are 2 different options to provide geographic information:

 * Geo Location **Place**: A name of a location.
 * Geo Location **Point**: A single longitude-latitude pair.
-* Geo Location **Box**: A box, defined by two geographic points: left low corner (WestSouth) and right upper corner (EastNorth).
-* Geo Location **Polygon**: A polygon, delimited by geographic points.
-The last point should be the same as the first point.

-You can select one option or combine two or more options, e.g. provide a Place AND a Point.
+You can select one option or combine them, e.g. provide a Place AND a Point.

 If your data covers all or a whole range of BETA-FOR patches, you can either enter some information on a higher level (e.g. GeoLocationPlace = Germany) or skip this field and ![refer to the geographic information dataset](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Upload%20Data/Manual.md#39-related-identifiers).